-A simplified schematic for the ispClock5600 loop filter is shown in Figure 11.
+A simplified schematic for the ispClock5500 loop filter is shown in Figure 11.
 The filter's capacitors are fixed, and the response is controlled by setting the value of the phase-detector's output current source's and the value of the variable resistor.
 The phase detector output current has 14 possible settings, ranging from $3\mu$ A to $55\mu$ A, while the resistor may be set to any one of six values ranging from 2.3K to 9.3K.
 This provides a total of 84 unique I-R combinations which may be selected.

-Figure 11. ispClock5600 Loop Filter (Simplified)
+Figure 11. ispClock5500 Loop Filter (Simplified)

 Because the selection of an optimal PLL loop filter can be a daunting task, PAC-Designer offers a set of default filter settings which will provide acceptable performance for most applications.
 The primary criterion for selecting one of these settings is the total division factor used in the feedback path.
 This factor is the ratio between the VCO output frequency and the feedback V-divider output frequency which is the product of the N-divider and Vfeedback-divider (N x Vfeedback).
-Table 2 and Table 3 list the default loop filter settings that correspond to all possible allowable V x Vfeedback values.
-Table 2 should be used to minimize cycle to cycle and period jitter while Table 3 should be used to optimize overall jitter performance including phase jitter.
+Table 2 lists these default settings and conditions under which they should be used.